Migration Period: Second wave

 Between AD 500 and 700, Slavic tribes settled more areas of central Europe and pushed farther into southern and eastern Europe, gradually making the eastern half of Europe predominantly Slavic-speaking.

-Additionally, Turkic tribes such as the Avars and - later - Ugric-speaking Magyars became involved in this second wave.
+Additionally, Turkic tribes such as the Avars and, later, Ugric-speaking Magyars became involved in this second wave.
 In AD 567, the Avars and the Lombards destroyed much of the Gepid Kingdom.
 The Lombards, a Germanic people, settled in Italy with their Herulian, Suebian, Gepid, Thuringian, Bulgar, Sarmatian and Saxon allies in the 6th century.
 They were later followed by the Bavarians and the Franks, who conquered and ruled most of the Italian peninsula.

 The Bulgars, originally a nomadic group probably from Central Asia, occupied the Pontic steppe north of Caucasus from the 2nd century.
 Later, pushed by the Khazars, the majority of them migrated west and dominated Byzantine territories along the lower Danube in the 7th century.
-From that time the demographic picture of the Balkans changed permanently, becoming predominantly a new language, Slavonic-speaking, while massive populations of native Thraco-Romanised people survived in the mountains of the Balkans.
+From that time the demographic picture of the Balkans changed permanently, becoming predominantly Slavic-speaking, while pockets of native people survived in the mountains of the Balkans.

-Left behind by the Alans three Asian populaces settled South of Danube: Sclavini settled in Istrian Peninsula (modern Sclavonia) renamed Slovenia after 1920; Croats settled in Dalmatia, i.e. modern Croatia and Western Bosnia and Herzegovina; while the Serbs settled in Illyria, Epir, Thracia and Macedonia, i.e. nowadays Southwestern Serbia, Eastern Bosnia and Herzegovina and parts of modern Montenegro.
+Croats settled in modern Croatia and Western Bosnia and Herzegovina while the Serbs settled in Southwestern Serbia, Eastern Bosnia and Herzegovina and parts of modern Montenegro.
 By the mid seventh century, Serb tribes were invading northern Albania.
-By the ninth century, the central Haemus Peninsula and Epirus (the area of southern and central Albania) became invaded and settled by Bulgars.
+By the ninth century, the central Balkans and the area of southern and central Albania became invaded and settled by Bulgars.

 During the early Byzantine–Arab Wars, Arab armies attempted to invade southeast Europe via Asia Minor during the late 7th and early 8th centuries but were defeated at the siege of Constantinople (717–718) by the joint forces of Byzantium and the Bulgars.
 During the Khazar–Arab Wars, the Khazars stopped the Arab expansion into Europe across the Caucasus (7th and 8th centuries).
 At the same time, the so-called Moors (consisting of Arabs and Berbers) invaded Europe via Gibraltar (conquering Hispania from the Visigothic Kingdom in 711), before being halted by the Franks at the Battle of Tours in Gaul.
 These campaigns led to broadly demarcated frontiers between Christendom and Islam for the next millennium.
 The following centuries saw the Muslims successful in conquering most of Sicily from the Christians by 902.

-The Hungarian conquest of the Carpathian Basin from around AD 895 and the subsequent Hungarian invasions of Europe untill their massacre in the Battle of Lechfeld in 855 A.D. troubled Central Europe and is considered the final act of the invasions from Asia.

-The Viking expansion from the late 8th century conventionally mark the last large migration movements of the period.

-Christian missionaries from the Roman West (Rome) and Roman East Byzantium gradually converted the non-Islamic newcomers and integrated them into Christendom.
+The Hungarian conquest of the Carpathian Basin from around AD 895 and the subsequent Hungarian invasions of Europe and the Viking expansion from the late 8th century conventionally mark the last large migration movements of the period.
+Christian missionaries from the Roman West and Byzantium gradually converted the non-Islamic newcomers and integrated them into Christendom.